A few general sites are listed first, followed by an alphabetical list of sites.

 Digital project created in conjunction with the Religion and the Public Sphere program of the Social Science Research Council (SSRC).
 The website's title derives from Charles Taylor's The Secular Age which describes the desacralised world as one in which religious belief is but "one option among many."
 The website editors hope to elevate the public and academic discussion of religion and secularism by inviting religious and secular thinkers to write on key themes and current controversies.
 The Essays & Exchanges section organizes original contributions around themes of religion in public life, politics, and culture, the science of religion, and secularism and society.
 Contributions are engagingly written and regularly cited in the academic literature.

-For 2016, with links to 2017 and years prior, gives dates of religious holidays for all faiths.
+Gives dates of religious holidays for all faiths.

 A West Michigan organization with goals: to advance understanding of religions and ideologies by study, dialogue, and sharing about religious experiences; to eliminate prejudice between members of different religious traditions and ideologies; to foster an appreciation for the richness of diverse religions and ideologies; to identify commonalities and differences among religions and ideologies; to enhance personal growth and transformation; and to promote friendship and trust among people of diverse religions and ideologies.